cvmfs/doc-cvmfs/cpt-repo.rst

 #.
 Store its masterkey and pub into the smartcard with
    ``cvmfs_server masterkeycard -s my.repo.name``

 #.
+Make a backup copy of ``/etc/cvmfs/keys/my.repo.name.masterkey`` on
+    at least one USB flash drive because the next step will irretrievably delete the file.
+Keep the flash drive offline in a safe place in case something happens to the smartcard.

+#.
 Convert the repository to use the smartcard with
    ``cvmfs_server masterkeycard -c my.repo.name``.
 This will delete the masterkey file.
 This command can also be applied to other